 Recitals and Opportunities:

 I do require my students to participate in all studio activities including our fall and spring recital.
 Each recital is usually followed by a reception for the students depending on the facilities.
 Parents are encouraged to bring a snack to share (preferably a healthy, no nuts option).
 Other opportunities to perform or see me perform come up occasionally.

 Books and Materials: I will let you know what books are necessary for the student's progress, and fees will apply for reimbursing me.
-I keep and provide most all books, however if needed, most books can be purchased at Rhythm Traders, Harmony Road Music, Wally’s in Oregon City, and Trade Up Music.
+I keep and provide most all books, however if needed, most books can be purchased at Rhythm Traders, Harmony Road Music, Portland Music Co., and Trade Up Music.
 It is important that books be purchased in a prompt manner, so most of the time I have them on hand and you may purchase them from me directly.
 I understand the expense that books can incur, and I promise that I will only choose books that I think are necessary and beneficial for the student's progress.

 It’s helpful to have a bag dedicated to music lessons for sticks and other supplies…..
 This will be used to keep assignments, handouts and Home Practice Journals in order.

 For Piano Students: